hpi-bp1819-naumann/shift-detector/docs/source/checks/word_prediction.rst

 :ref:`word_prediction` provides the following parameter in order to adjust
     the run time and the quality of the result:

+``relative_thresh=.15``
+    It lets you define the check's threshold.
+If the relative difference between the losses exceed this threshold, the check will detect a shift in the examined column.

 ``columns=None``:
     This parameter expects a list of strings.
 These strings are the name of the columns that you want to be inspected.
 If no columns are provided all textual columns